 If you think your web developer or the web program you’re using has automatically optimized your website, that’s usually NOT the case.

 Similarly, your free or inexpensive software (eg, Wix, Square Space) may not be optimized automatically for search engines to crawl your site.
 You may need an SEO expert to help you.
-ONLY a thorough audit of your SEO will reveal how your company is really doing on the internet.
+ONLY an audit of your SEO will reveal how your company is really doing on the internet.

 SEO Lie #2: I’ll Get on Google AFTER I Build My Website.